Church of the Nativity (Manhattan): Buildings

 The original painted-timber Greek Revival sanctuary was built in 1832 at 48 Second Avenue as the Second Avenue Presbyterian Church and was designed by the prominent New York firm of Town & Davis, which then included Alexander Jackson Davis, J. H. Dakin, and James Gallier.
 It consisted of a Greek Doric portico and two-stage steeple.
 In 1842, it was sold to the newly formed Nativity of Our Lord parish and became the Church of the Nativity.
-It was demolished in 1970, after a fire.
+In 1966, the discovery of structural defects forced the closure of the church.
+In 1967, the parish council decided to demolish the old church and construct a new one.
+The old church was demolished in the spring of 1968.

-The present Modernist church was built at 44 Second Avenue from 1968 to 1970 for $240,000 to the designs of Genovese & Maddalene.
+The Modernist church was built at 44 Second Avenue from 1968 to 1970 for $240,000 to the designs of Genovese & Maddalene.
 It has been described as "starkly institutional" and "a modern architectural cartoon exhibiting a gross idea with no detail."

 The parish included within its territory the headquarters of the Catholic Worker Movement and was the site of the Funeral Mass of its co-founder, Dorothy Day, in December 1980.

+The church was deconsecrated in 2017 and sold to developers.
+In 2022 the deconsecrated building was demolished.